 May ??, 1966

-That year The Prime Movers Blues Band had taken many trips to Chicago, Illinois, aka “home of the blues”, to see Little Walter, Big Walter, Junior Wells, Buddy Guy, Magic Sam, Muddy Waters, Howlin’ Wolf, and all the blues greats playing live.
-They had worked since the beginning of their career to study and play the blues, as best as they could.
-It fell to them to be in charge of feeding and serving “beverages” to the blues entertainers, backstage.
-Michael Erlewine was lucky enough to be selected to interview as many of the performers as he could, using a simple audio recorder.
-Dan Erlewine also used that same simple audio recorder to recorded, with the help of his brother Michael, several shows of their idols, the Paul Butterfield Blues Band, when the latter played at the Poor Richard’s in Chicago from May 12 to May 22.
-Then the Erlewine bros. gave the tapes to Butterfield’s keyboardist Mark Naftalin that had the tapes restored.
+The band headed to Chicago, Illinois, for a scouting trip, the first of many, to a city that was embraced by blues fans all over the country as the “home of the blues.”
+“We went there to see Little Walter, Big Walter, Junior Wells, Buddy Guy, Magic Sam, Muddy Waters, Howlin’ Wolf, and all the blues greats playing live,” recalls Michael Erlewine.
+“We had worked since the beginning of our career to study and play the blues, as best as we could.
+It fell to us to be in charge of feeding and serving “beverages” to the blues entertainers, backstage.
+I was lucky enough to be selected to interview as many of the performers as I could, using a simple audio recorder.
+My brother Dan also used that same simple audio recorder to recorded, with my help, several shows of our idols, the Paul Butterfield Blues Band, when they played at the Poor Richard’s [May 12-22].
+Then we gave the tapes to Butterfield’s keyboardist Mark Naftalin that had the tapes restored.”

 Sunday, June 19, 1966: 'Grand Opening!', The Schwaben Inn, 215 South Ashley Street, Ann Arbor, Washtenaw County, Michigan